 4. How can I find out which treatment is best for me?

 The overall aim of the project is to assess current breast cancer treatment in our area.
-If you want to find out which is the best treatment for yourself, or if you are in doubt about your current treatment, you should discuss with your treating doctor.
-‘A Guide for Women with Early Breast Cancer’ booklet contains a great deal of information on treatment options and is obtainable from the Cancer Council Helpline on 13 11 20, or from your doctor.
+If you want to find out which is the best treatment for yourself, or if you are in doubt about your current treatment, you should discuss this with your treating doctor or call the Cancer Council Helpline on 13 11 20.

 5. What should I do if I agree to take part in this project?